Regents Park (Qld)

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Regents Park's income level is below the national average according to ATO data aggregated by AreaSearch for financial year 2023.
+The suburb of Regents Park's income level is below the national average according to latest ATO data aggregated by AreaSearch for financial year 2023.
 The median income among taxpayers in Regents Park is $51,492 and the average income stands at $57,081.
-In comparison, Greater Brisbane's median income is $58,236 and average income is $72,799.
+These figures compare to Greater Brisbane's median income of $58,236 and average income of $72,799 respectively.
 Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Regents Park would be approximately $56,595 (median) and $62,738 (average) as of September 2025.
 Census data reveals that incomes in Regents Park cluster around the 53rd percentile nationally.
-The largest income bracket comprises 44.7% earning between $1,500 to $2,999 weekly, with a total of 5,275 residents.
-This is consistent with broader trends across the broader area where 33.3% fall into the same category.
-High housing costs consume 15.8% of income in Regents Park, but strong earnings place disposable income at the 58th percentile.
+The largest income bracket comprises 44.7% earning between $1,500 and $2,999 weekly, with a total of 5,275 residents falling into this category.
+This is consistent with broader trends across the broader area showing 33.3% in the same income category.
+High housing costs consume 15.8% of income in Regents Park, however strong earnings still place disposable income at the 58th percentile nationally.

 Frequently Asked Questions - Income